-The school expects pupils to be with their parent(s) or guardian(s) when they are away from school overnight, on weekend leave or exeats and during the school holidays.
-The school requests parents to give permission to their child's Housemaster/Housemistress before they leave school to stay with another family.
+The School expects pupils to be with their parent(s) or guardian(s) when they are away from school overnight, on weekend leave or exeats and during the school holidays.
+The school requests parents to give permission to their child's House Parent before they leave school to stay with another family.

-If a boarder is taken ill during a weekend leave or exeat and will not be returning on time, the parent or guardian should contact the Housemaster/Housemistress to inform them of the reason why the pupil will not be returning on time.
-The House will telephone the parent or guardian if a pupil is more than an hour late when returning from an exeat.
+If a boarder is taken ill during a weekend leave or exeat and will not be returning at the agreed time, the parent or guardian should contact the House Parent to inform them of the reason why the pupil will not be returning on time.
+The member of staff on duty in the house will telephone the parent or guardian if a pupil is more than an hour late when returning from an exeat.